U.S. worker freed from Cuba to be guest at Obama annual speech

 The majority of the guest list, however, consists of many average Americans who may be struggling with employment, affordable education, illnesses or housing - areas that President Barack Obama will likely discuss in his speech as he lays out his policy objectives for 2015.

-Some of the guests are current or former students at community colleges around the country, an area Obama is expected to discuss as part of his proposal to make community college free for some students.
+Some of the guests, such as Chelsey Davis of Tennessee, are current or former students at community colleges around the country.
+Davis is slated to graduate in May from Pellissippi State Community College.
+She met with the president earlier this month when he announced his plans for a program to make community college free for some students.

-President Obama and his wife are also inviting Americans who previously wrote to the White House about things going on in their lives.
+President Obama and his wife are also both inviting Americans who previously wrote to the White House about things going on in their lives.
+[ID: nL1N0UV2IU]

-One guest is 13-year-old Malik Bryant of Chicago’s South Side, who wrote a letter to Santa Claus saying he just wanted to be “safe.”
+One such letter writer who will sit with the First Lady is 13-year-old Malik Bryant of Chicago’s South Side, who wrote a letter to Santa Claus saying he just wanted to be “safe.”

-Another is a student who qualified for relief under Obama’s immigration policy designed to help illegal immigrant children obtain a work permit and avoid deportation.
+Another writer, Ana Zamora, is a student who qualified for relief under Obama’s immigration policy designed to help illegal immigrant children obtain a work permit and avoid deportation.
+(Reporting by Sarah N. Lynch; Editing by Christian Plumb)

-Meanwhile Monday, some Republicans announced they were bringing guests who represented visions at odds with Obama’s policies.

-Florida Republican Senator Marco Rubio, whose parents were born in Cuba, said he is inviting Cuban activist Rosa María Payá.